We only operate east of the Mississippi.

 We understand that our dogs are often in places far away from the adopters.
 Our dogs are normally transported by volunteers so there is no additional cost to have the dog transported to you.
 We do require that you drive some distance to pick up the dog.
 If there would be an additional charge for transportation, this would be discussed prior to the final adoption.

 We ask for each of our adopters to make a minimum donation to Echo Dogs to adopt one of our dogs.
-Currently, we request a minimum of $300.
+Effective 7/1/22, we request a minimum adoption donation of $350.

 Each of our dogs, at the time of adoption, will be current on their vaccinations (DHPP, rabies and bordetella), have a negative heartworm test and fecal exam, will have been spayed or neutered and have a microchip implanted.
 Puppies under the age of 6 months may be the responsibility of the adopter to have the dog spayed or neutered at their own expense by the time they reach 6 months old.
 Proof of spay/neuter must be sent to Echo Dogs at the time this is performed.
 We keep each of our dogs on Heartgard or Interceptor and Frontline Plus while in foster care.